 The greater Portland region's economic prosperity and quality of life depend on a transportation system that provides every person and business in the region with equitable access to safe, reliable, healthy and affordable travel options.
 Since summer 2015, the Metro Council has been working with local, regional, state and federal partners and the public to update the region's shared transportation vision and investment strategy for the next 25 years.

-Shown in Figure 1, the region is in the final adoption phase for the 2018 RTP and strategies for safety, freight, transit and emerging technology.
+Shown in Figure 1, the region is in the final adoption phase for the 2018 RTP and draft strategies for freight, transit, safety and emerging technology.